How to Slice and Eat a Star Fruit

 1. Heat oven to 400° F. Spread the almonds on a rimmed baking sheet and toast, tossing occasionally, until golden, 5 to 6 minutes.

-2. In a large bowl, toss the lettuce, parsley, cilantro, chives, and almonds with the vinaigrette.
+2. In a large bowl, toss the lettuce, star fruit, parsley, cilantro, chives, and almonds with the vinaigrette.

 Coconut and Starfruit Baked Chicken